 When your liver does not work in the normal manner, pressure accumulates in the portal vein, the primary vein that furnishes blood to your liver.
 The increased pressure hinders blood flow in the liver.

 Over a period of time, this increased pressure affects your kidneys also.
 When these organs are unable to remove extra salt from your blood, fluid accumulates in your body.
 The excess fluid seeps from your veins and gathers in your belly.
+Cancer that is found in the abdomen region can also induce ascites.
+The cancer cells release fluid into the abdomen.

-The main symptoms of ascites include a gain in weight and a large belly.
+Symptoms: The main symptoms of ascites include a gain in weight and a large belly.
 Other factors can include:

 - Shortness of breath